enjaku4/rabarber/README.md

 end
 ```

-This allows everyone to access `OrdersController` and its children and `index` action in `InvoicesController`.
-This also extends to scenarios where there is no user present, i.e. when the method responsible for returning the currently authenticated user in your application returns `nil`.
+This allows everyone to access `OrdersController` and its children and also `index` action in `InvoicesController`.
+This extends to scenarios where there is no user present, i.e. when the method responsible for returning the currently authenticated user in your application returns `nil`.

-Be aware that if the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will treat this situation as if the user with no roles assigned was authenticated.
+_Be aware that if the user is not authenticated (the method responsible for returning the currently authenticated user in your application returns `nil`), Rabarber will treat this situation as if the user with no roles assigned was authenticated._

 If you've set `must_have_roles` setting to `true`, then, only the users with at least one role can have access.
 This setting can be useful if your requirements are such that users without roles are not allowed to access anything.